Author, Andrew Gibson

 Why does it matter?

-Using a regulated company for your money transfers is critical because it means your money will be held in a segregated client bank account.
+Using a regulated company is critical because it means your money will be held in a segregated client bank account.

 The big British banks and many money transfer companies are regulated by the UK’s Financial Conduct Authority.